PseudoDesign/pseudo-design-linux-dev/README.md

   * Build the image with `MACHINE=hello-world-zcu102-zynqmp bitbake petalinux-image-minimal`
   * Start QEMU with `runqemu hello-world-zcu102-zynqmp`
   * When finished, stop QEMU with `CTRL-A`, `X`

+## Features

+* Note the partition table is set up for OTA firmware updates.